3lpsy/FactionDocs/docs/using/README.md

 After installing Faction, you'll be presented with the URL, Admin Username, and Password for accessing the console.
 If you need to access this information later, it is stored in `/opt/faction/global/config.json`.

 ## Transports
 The first thing you'll want to do is setup a transport.
 By default, Faction comes with one transport configured: DIRECT.
-This transport allows payloads to connect directly to Faction which is fine for testing, but not a great idea for an actual engagment.
+This transport allows payloads to connect directly to Faction which is fine for testing, but not a great idea for an actual engagement.

 Navigate to the Transports tab and click "New Transport".
 Provide a description for the Transport and you'll be given a Transport ID, Access Key Name, and Access Key Secret.
 The transport you're configuring should provide documentation on what to do with this information so that it can register with Faction.
 If you're using the HTTP Transport, you can find that information [here](https://github.com/FactionC2/TransportHTTP).